ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/django/classes.md

             1. Section - An abstract class describing the stack of images that will represent the 3D volume of a brain.

         1. Views
-            1. (Taken care of by Neuroglancer)
+            1. (Taken care of by the Django CRUD (create, retrieve, update and delete) framework: https://activebrainatlas.ucsd.edu/activebrainatlas/admin)
         1. Controllers
             1. Animal
     1. Neuroglancer